bigchaindb/BEPs/5/README.md

 We told the idea to some of our work colleagues (who will remain nameless), and they _hated it_.
 "Blockchains are supposed to be immutable!" they said.
 "Do this and BigchainDB won't be a blockchain anymore!"

 So we dropped it.
 Maybe we are too nice.
 Dogmatism got in the way of pragmatism.
 Well, pragmatism is back.

+## How to Improve the IDPR (BEP-5)?

+BigchainDB GmbH has a proces to improve BEPs like this one.
+Please see [BEP-1/C4](https://github.com/bigchaindb/BEPs/blob/master/1) and [BEP-2/COSS](https://github.com/bigchaindb/BEPs/blob/master/2).

+Your consortium might have a variation of the IDPR.
+Your consortium can modify its variant using it's own governance processes.

 ## Copyright Waiver